hanchiu/chiulab/_pages/join.md

 How to Apply:
 ======
-Please send the following documents to How to Apply: Please send the following documents to Yu-Han Chiu, MD, ScD, yuhanchiu@psu.edu
+Please send the following documents to Yu-Han Chiu, MD, ScD, yuhanchiu@psu.edu
 * curriculum vitae
 *	two representative papers
 *	the names and contact information of two references